Route features identify actions that will be applied to a request. Popular features include:

 tag.The search engine traffic is automatically blocked on Edgio edge links and permalinks as of Edgio v6.

-If you would like to enable indexing on those links, you need to pass
+If you would like to enable indexing on edge and permalinks, you need to pass

 { indexPermalink: true }